hougrammer/w251/hw03/README.md

 python face_detect.py
 ```

-## MQTT Broker
+## MQTT Message Forwarder
 This also runs on my TX2.
 I'm using QOS 0 for publishing messages because I don't really care if a few images of my face get dropped on the way to the internet.
+I read messages from topic `detector_out` and publish them to `forwarder_out`.
 ```
 docker build -t mqtt_broker -f Dockerfile.broker .
 docker run --name broker --rm --network hw03 -it -v /home/david/w251/hw03:/hw03 mqtt_broker sh